 obtained by sending a self-addressed, stamped envelope to Internet Sports Network at 101 Bloor

 Street, Suite 200, Toronto, Ontario M5S 2Z7.
-In the United States, the game is void and not
+In the United States, the game is void [in, ]and not

-being offered to residents of the states of Florida and New York and where prohibited by law and
+being offered to residents of[,] the states of Florida and New York and where prohibited by law and

 is subject to all applicable federal, states and local laws.
 Participants agree to abide by the terms